ryanliupie/SIEM-and-Threat-Dection-Tool-V2/src/part2.md

+    Purpose?

+    This Detection EC2 will act like a regular computer.
+Imagine you're using it at home for browsing, homework, movies or gaming.
+However, it has a secret skill where it can detect when someone tries to attack it.

 <img src="/src/images/ec21.jpg" width="800px" alt="ec2-name">

 On the search bar, search up `EC2`.
 Name the EC2 `Detection` as this EC2 will feed the SSH login attempts to other AWS services, then choose the `Amazon Linux 2` AMI.
 This is very important, do not choose the 2023 AMI.